pkpkpk/fress/readme.md

 There is a second companion library: [cargo-cljs](https://github.com/pkpkpk/cargo-cljs), a clojurescript library for scripting the rust build tool [cargo](https://doc.rust-lang.org/cargo/index.html) via nodejs.

-Please refer to the [docs](/docs) folder for wasm specific documentation.
+Please refer to the [docs](docs) folder for wasm specific documentation.

 The remainder of this readme below pertains to fressian for binary data unrelated to wasm usage.
-There are relevent details about the fressian encoding itself, but the api for reading and writing to wasm modules is completely different.
+There are relevant details about the fressian encoding itself, but the api for reading and writing to wasm modules is completely different.

 [serde-fressian]: https://github.com/pkpkpk/serde-fressian